 You’ll need both a 25-degree (less aggressive) and a 15-degree (more aggressive) sprayer tip.
 As you gain experience, you can switch to a 15-degree tip.
 This tip cuts more aggressively and works faster than the 25-degree tip.

-With the fence clean, it's time to fix or replace damaged boards, refasten loose boards and countersink any protruding nails.
+Now that it’s clean, you can start repairing your fence, like replacing damaged boards, refastening loose boards and countersinking any protruding nails.
 Use waterproof glue to repair any split and broken boards.
 Drive corrosion-resistant screws instead of nails to pull loose pieces tightly together.
 If a gate is sagging, straighten it with a turnbuckle support.
 Also, coat the posts where they emerge from the ground or concrete with a wood preservative.
-This is the area that rots first.
+This is the area where the wood rots first.

 Glue split and broken pieces when the wood has dried for at least 24 hours.
 Apply waterproof glue and clamp or tape the pieces firmly together.